mtttech/catch/README.md

 # Catch

-**Catch** fighter is webscrapper that rips stats for athletes from the UFC (use responsibly).
+**Catch** is a script that scrapes fighter stats from the UFC website (use responsibly).

 *NOTE:* The functionality of this script may change if UFC decides to change up the design of their website.
 I had to rewrite it once.
-As of 12.24.24, it still works.
+As of 06.07.25, it still works.

 ## Quickstart